syndrome5/KpOpcUA/README.md

 # KpOpcUA

-Plugin OPC UA protocol for RapidScada platform.
+Plugin OPC UA protocol for RapidScada platform : https://github.com/RapidScada/scada

 Be careful with :
  - Need to add & install Nu packages like on the screen